team-earth/datagraph-city-mcp-server/README.md

 ## Example Usage in Claude

-Once configured, you can ask Claude:
+Once configured, you can ask Claude to solve civic problems using [GOSR](https://gosr.ai):

 ```
 "Using DataGraph, find wheelchair-accessible subway stations in Brooklyn"